Mister International (Thailand)

 Mister International is an international male beauty pageant that the Mister International Organization runs since 2006.
 It was Singapore-based, owned, and organized by its former president and late founder Alan Sim.

 Following Sim's death, two new Mister International organizations emerged, one based in the Philippines, the other in Thailand.
 Since 2023, both organizations have conducted their own competitions and chosen their own Mister International winner.

-The current Mister International is Kirk Bondad of the Philippines, who was crowned on September 25, 2025, at the MCC Hall, The Mall Ngamwongwan Nonthaburi, Thailand.
+The current Mister International is Andrés Briseño of Mexico, who was crowned on September 26, 2026, at the MCC Hall Bangkapi, in Bangkok, Thailand.

 History

 2006–2021

 Mister International Organization was Singapore-based, owned, and organized by its former president and late founder, Alan Sim, Since the first edition, 80 countries have sent their representative to this competition.
 The Mister International Organization licenses local organizations that wish to select the Mister International delegate for their country and approves the selection method for national contestants.
 Traditionally, Mister International lived in Singapore during his reign and was allowed to live anywhere in every country (hence the name Mister International).